 Flexibility: It must be flexible enough for delivering a comfortable running experience.

-Other than a good pair of shoes, we recommend synthetic running socks to prevent blisters, and if you’re are a woman you should wear a supportive sports bra that fits properly.
+Other than a good pair of shoes, we recommend synthetic running socks to prevent blisters, and if you’re a woman, you should wear a supportive sports bra that fits properly.

-Also avoid wearing 100% cotton t-shirts, sweatpants, and sweatshirts because they will stay wet once you sweat.
-There are running clothes made from special fabrics wick away sweat and keep you dry.
+Also, avoid wearing 100% cotton t-shirts, sweatpants, and sweatshirts, as these materials retain moisture once you start sweating.
+There are running clothes made from special fabrics that wick away sweat and keep you dry.

 Cool Down Routine

-Do not stop immediately after you finish running and let your heart rate slow down.
-Most treadmills feature a cool-down function, which slowly slows down the treadmill (usually slows down 0.5 mph every minute) and let your heart rate drop.
-After long-running sessions, 3-5 minutes of walking and body stretching will help you recover faster, reduce muscle soreness and lessen your risk of injury.
+After you finish running, avoid stopping immediately; instead, allow your heart rate to slow down gradually.
+Most treadmills feature a cool-down function, which slowly slows down the treadmill (usually by 0.5 mph every minute) and lets your heart rate drop.
+After lengthy running sessions, spending 3-5 minutes walking and stretching can help speed up your recovery, reduce muscle soreness, and lessen your risk of injury.

 Nutrition

-One of the most common questions that new treadmill users ask is what to eat before, during, and after running.
+One of the most common questions from new treadmill users relates to what they should eat before, during, and after running.

 Before a run: It is best to eat foods that are high in carbohydrates and lower in fat, fiber, and protein.